 LIMS (Limb Infrared Monitoring of the Stratosphere)

-Views Earth's limb; stratospheric temperature, ozone, water vapor, nitric oxide, nitrogen dioxide
+Views Earth's limb; stratospheric temperature, ozone, water vapour, nitric oxide, nitrogen dioxide

 LRIR (Limb Radiance Inversion Radiometer)

-Views Earth's limb; temperature, ozone, and water vapor profiles from lower atmosphere to stratosphere
+Views Earth's limb; temperature, ozone, and water vapour profiles from the lower atmosphere to stratosphere

 MRIR (Medium-Resolution Infrared Radiometer)

 Measures Earth's reflected and emitted radiation

 Atmospheric temperature profiles in the presence of clouds; multispectral observations producing oceanic humidity and cloud water, sea-ice age, snow depth, and snow accumulation rates over Antarctica.